 By entering the Queensland Training Awards, you agree to abide by the following conditions of entry:

-All nominations must be submitted online via the Queensland Training Awards website.
+All nominations must be submitted online via the Queensland Training Awards online nomination portal.

-The closing date for nominations was Friday 7 April 2017.
+The closing date for nominations has been extended until Friday 16 March 2018.

-Nominees for the individual categories must be an Australian citizen or permanent resident of Australia and reside in Queensland.
+Nominees for the individual categories must be an Australian citizen or permanent resident of Australia and have completed, be due to complete or deliver training in Queensland.

 Each category has specific criteria, which are articulated in the entering the awards section of this website.
 All applications must meet the criteria for the category to be considered a valid entry.
 Non-compliance with entry criteria is a sufficient reason for the Queensland Training Awards to reject a nomination.